by Dan Smith

 Here are what I call ‘the seven deadly sins of book marketing:’

-- Authors should go into book promotion knowing not everyone will like their book and, and that regardless of what happens, they need to stay focused and on course.
+- Authors should go into book promotion, knowing not everyone will like their book and that regardless of what happens, they need to stay focused and on course.

 - It is common for authors to see others on national shows or major publications and become envious, thereby creating major problems for book publicists.